pingcap/ossinsight/docs/web-framework/01-deep-insight-about-web-framework-2021.md

 ```

-## Top 10 WF repos with the lowest YoY growth rate of stars in 2021
+## Top 10 Web Framework repos with the lowest YoY growth rate of stars in 2021

 <details>